shekhar677/answer-the-public/README.md

 If you want to know what people are searching or asking about and want to integrate a REST API to your app/website then you can checkout [AnswerThePublic](https://rapidapi.com/shekhargupta677/api/answer-the-public/)

-This is a REST API that will allow you to query your questions and it wll return the answers divided into category.
+This is a REST API that will allow you to query your questions and it wll return the answers.

 Example response from the API: